 Over 30 million Americans snore on a regular basis.
-What many don’t realize is that snoring can often be a dental issue, but Infinity Dental of Fox Lake offers a range of treatment for snoring and sleep apnea.
+What many don’t realize is that snoring can often be a dental issue, but Infinity Dental of Fox Lake offers a range of treatments for snoring and sleep apnea.

-Snoring is often not just the result of a stuffy nose or bad sleeping position, it can also be the sign of a health concern called Obstructive Sleep Apnea (OSA), which has been linked to a greater risk of stroke, heart disease and other physical health issues.
+Snoring is often not just the result of a stuffy nose or bad sleeping position, it can also be the sign of a health concern called Obstructive Sleep Apnea (OSA), which has been linked to a greater risk of stroke, heart disease, and other physical health issues.

-Patients who suffer from OSA actually stop breathing momentarily during sleep, depriving their organs of much needed oxygen, and then restart with a loud snore.
+Patients who suffer from OSA actually stop breathing momentarily during sleep, depriving their organs of much-needed oxygen, and then restart with a loud snore.

 Sleep apnea is diagnosed by a medical professional and more severe cases are treated with the CPAP appliance.
 However, oral appliance therapy has proven to be effective for mild to moderate cases and may be recommended as an alternative for those who are intolerant of the CPAP.